andreped/DeepMIL/README.md

 ```

 ### LUNGMASK
 In order to run simple_ct_viewer.py as well as lungmask_predict.py one need to install the lungmask package.
+But note that if you have installed modules through requirements, it should already be available.
+However, install it by:
 ```
 pip install git+https://github.com/JoHof/lungmask
 ```
 Note that lungmask_predict.py shouldnt be necessary to run, as these lungmasks should have been made available in the repo.

 ## Directions: